Ultikynnys/UltiBake/README.md

 ## Quickstart
-> The following video will showcase most of the important features of Ultibake and quickly how to use the addon.
+> The following video will showcase most of the important features of Ultibake and quickly demonstrate how to use the addon.
 [Click here for more information](#Usage)

-<iframe width="300em" height="200em" src="https://www.youtube.com/embed/VlecsUOZ5ew"allowfullscreen></iframe>
+<iframe width="300em" height="200em" src="https://www.youtube.com/embed/VlecsUOZ5ew" allowfullscreen></iframe>

-### High to Low baking
+### High to Low Baking

-> Baking high detail objects to low poly representations is a very common trick to getting assets to run in real-time applications.
+> Baking high-detail objects to low-poly representations is a very common trick to make assets run in real-time applications.
 The following video will cover this topic.

-<iframe width="300em" height="200em" src="https://www.youtube.com/embed/gd659C732qs"allowfullscreen></iframe>
+<iframe width="300em" height="200em" src="https://www.youtube.com/embed/gd659C732qs" allowfullscreen></iframe>

 ### Decal Baking

-> Allows you to project any image to a low poly object.
-Even works if the image uses multiple masks like Normals,roughness,metallic etc.
+> Allows you to project any image onto a low-poly object.
+It even works if the image uses multiple masks, like normals, roughness, metallic, etc.

-> DecalMachine materials use a parallax node, which needs to be disabled from the material
+> DecalMachine materials use a parallax node, which needs to be disabled in the material.

-<iframe width="300em" height="200em" src="https://www.youtube.com/embed/3LwLf0DBy1A"allowfullscreen></iframe>
+<iframe width="300em" height="200em" src="https://www.youtube.com/embed/3LwLf0DBy1A" allowfullscreen></iframe>

-> For TrimFlow users, this is how you setup the bake.
-All you need to do is move the generated decal mesh into a decal collection which is used by the Bake Set
+> For TrimFlow users, this is how you set up the bake.
+All you need to do is move the generated decal mesh into a decal collection that is used by the Bake Set.

 ![alt text](image-20.webp)